SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Tutorial/index.rst

     .global _start
     _start:
-      li x1, 42 // Write the value 42 in the register x1
+      li x1, 42 // Write the literal value 42 in the integer register x1

 Build the assembler Code
 ------------------------